thcsomebody/FBA-Store-automation-/README.md

 5. Configure database connection for logging
 6. Test individual nodes before full automation

-This workflow creates a completely hands-off Amazon FBA business that automatically sources products, establishes supplier relationships, manages inventory processing, and optimizes pricing - all while providing full visibility into operations.

 The automation is designed to run weekly but can be adjusted based on your business needs.
 Each component includes error handling and fallback options to ensure reliable operation.